Windmsvy/AngularJS_Learning/README.md

 # AngularJS_Learning

-Codecademy AngularJS course Project
+Codecademy AngularJS course Project.
-Self Learning use
+Only self-learning use